openedx/edx-documentation/en_us/shared/set_up_course/studio_add_course_information/creating_new_course.rst

    .. note::
     This process applies to courses on the edX Edge site.
-If your course will run on edx.org, see :ref:`Pub Creating and Announcing a Course`.
+If your course will run on edx.org, see :ref:`Pub Course Creation`.

     You must have the correct permissions to create courses on the edX Edge site.
 For more information, see :ref:`Use Studio on Edge`.